Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 _Semantics_

 The `DECLARE_Script_Bound_Object` statements will create the specified object type in the local context of the script.
 The objects are syntactically visible from their point of specification and will live for the duration of the script only.
-The provided name has to be non-conflicting with any other script-bound object names or variable names or an error is raised.
+The provided name must be non-conflicting with any other script-bound object names or variable names or an error is raised.

-For the object specific semantics, please refer to the documentation of the equivalent `CREATE` statements.
+For object specific semantics, please refer to the documentation of the equivalent `CREATE` statements.

 The objects cannot be dropped nor altered, nor do they appear in the catalog views.